Dr Siobhan Schabrun

 Dr Siobhan SchabrunNHMRC Career Development Fellow

-Imagine a future where learning to move can be enhanced.
+Imagine a future where learning can be enhanced.
 The implications are far-reaching, from quicker recovery after injury or illness, to improved training regimes for athletes and new strategies for maintaining function in old age.
-It sounds like science fiction, but through the use of non-invasive brain stimulation, this future could soon be a reality.
+It sounds like science fiction, but through the use of non-invasive brain stimulation, this future could one day be a reality.

-This exciting area is the focus of Dr Siobhan Schabrun's research work.
-She holds a PhD in Neuroscience from the University of Adelaide (2009) and a Bachelor of Physiotherapy (Honours) from The University of South Australia (2006).
+This exciting area, and the potential it holds for people living with chronic musculoskeletal pain, is the focus of Dr Siobhan Schabrun's research work.
+A NHMRC Career Development Fellow and Senior Research Scientist at Neuroscience Research Australia, she holds a PhD in Neuroscience from the University of Adelaide (2009) and a Bachelor of Physiotherapy (Honours) from The University of South Australia (2006).
+She has produced more than 80 publications and secured more than 3 million in competitive funding.

 Siobhan is passionate about science advocacy, research translation and community engagement.
 She is a member of The Global Young Academy, has been part of Scientists in Schools, writes for The Conversation, maintains the UPWaRD blog for people living with pain and has given more than 20 radio and TV interviews.